flyerhq/flutter_firebase_chat_core/doc/firebase-usage.md

 To send a message use `FirebaseChatCore.instance.sendMessage`, it accepts 2 parameters:

 * Any partial message.
 Click [here](/chat-ui/types) to learn more about the types or check the [API reference](https://pub.dev/documentation/flutter_chat_types/latest/index.html).
-You provide a partial message because Firebase will set fields like `authorId`, `id` and `timestamp` automatically.
+You provide a partial message because Firebase will set fields like `authorId`, `createdAt` and `id` automatically.
 * Room ID.

 ### Update the message